 The result was Elsie got an agent, Morten Damstad of Kiwiflora.
 Thumbelina Leigh was patented, and Morten’s work with nurseries worldwide saw it become an instant hit.

 “I think I’m really lucky to have met (Morten).
 If it wasn’t for the Maggie Barry show coming to me, he would never have known what I was trying to do.
 I have no knowledge of overseas marketing and it’s so totally different, every country you need to have a new patent to protect your intellectual property, which is what the plants are – they’re my property so there are people employed who make sure nurseries are not taking advantage of your plant and renaming it.
 A royalty is paid on each plant which we receive, it is very regulated.

 “She’s an excellent variety to market because of her early flowering… they can shift her around the world very quickly because she’s so compact… and also they can move it in volume in huge amounts – I can’t give you the figures but they’re absolutely huge.”

-Elsie took up growing lavender 25 years ago, after she moved to the Wairau Valley.
+Elsie took up growing lavender 25 years ago after she moved to the Wairau Valley.
 She joined the NZ Lavender Growers Association, planted out dozens of varieties of lavender in all colours – from shades of lavender and purple to white and yellow – eventually ending up with over 150 different types.
-She now mentors other growers, including Leonie (see below).
+She now mentors other growers, including fellow lavender grower Leonie Rouse (see below).

 “She’s mad on lavender,” laughs Elsie.
 “She’s like I was in the beginning in terms of wanting to have everything!”